hectorespert/python-oligo/README.md

 por 1000, tenemos el consumo de una semana en kWh.

 ## [EN] Python client (UNOFFICIAL) for i-DE (Iberdrola distribución).

+> [!WARNING]
+> This library is in maintenance mode.
+> No new features will be added, only bugs will be fixed while the i-DE web api
+> continues to work in the same way.

 ### Install:

 ```